fox-it/citrix-netscaler-triage/README.md

 This repository contains triage scripts for Citrix NetScaler devices:

 * `iocitrix.py` -- a Dissect script to Triage a Citrix NetScaler image/target.
-* `scan-citrix-netscaler-version.py` -- fingerprint the version of a Citrix NetScaler device over HTTP.
+* `scan-citrix-netscaler-version.py` -- Scan and fingerprint the version of a Citrix NetScaler device over HTTP(s).

 # scan-citrix-netscaler-version.py

-You can use this script to scan and determine the version of a Citrix NetScaler device over HTTP.
+You can use this script to scan and determine the version of a Citrix NetScaler device over HTTP(s).
+It will also determine if the NetScaler is vulnerable to specific CVEs based on the version.

 ## Installing `scan-citrix-netscaler-version.py`